Haysto Logo

-Mortgage Types and Rates for Bad Credit
+Mortgage Types And Rates For Bad Credit

-illustration of Mortgage Types and Rates for Bad Credit
+Mortgage Types And Rates For Bad Credit

 The different ways of repaying your mortgage

 When it comes to paying back your mortgage, there’s two ways you can do it: ‘repayment’ or ‘interest-only’.
-Most mortgages on the market are repayment, but some interest-only mortgages have started to make a comeback.
+Most residential mortgages are capital repayment, but for buy-to-let purposes, interest-only mortgages tend to be the most popular choice.

 What is a repayment mortgage?

 When you first start making your repayments, the bulk of the money will go towards paying off the interest.
 But this isn’t a reason to be concerned.
 The interest on mortgages is known as ‘front-loaded’, which means you're paying more interest at the start.
-Simply put, your interest is calculated on how much money you have left to pay back, so the interest will remain high until you start chipping away at your outstanding balance.
-The more you pay off, the less interest you'll be paying.

 What is an interest-only mortgage?